HUSAM-07/Email-Templates/README.md

 ## Used By

-This project is used by the following companies:
+This project is used by the following Organization:

-- GDSC BPDC
+- Google Developer Student Clubs BITS Pilani, Dubai Campus